pauljgy/pauljgy/README.md

 - I'm recording some stuff here for:
     1) fixing mistakes/pruning out bad habits in my fav game League
     2) other loosely math related projects
+    3) other tools I find useful in my life